PamNawi/YellowQuartz/content/Projects/Game Development/Game Development Projects List.md

   - "#Projects"
   - GameDevelopment
 ---
-This is a list of projects that I'm participated in anyway as a game developer:
+This is a list of projects in which I have participated as a game developer.:

 # [[_Aexia|Aexia]] (2022 - 2024)
 ![[Aexia - FichaTecnica]]